ioccc-src/winner/bugs.md

 major debugging and to make it work one might need to have a deep understanding of the ELF format.

+The author said that they compiled it with [gcc version 2.95.2](https://ftp.gnu.org/gnu/gcc/gcc-2.95.2/gcc-everything-2.95.2.tar.gz).
+We don't know if a certain gcc version is necessary but it might be helpful to download and compile that version to test it.

 # 2002

 There was no IOCCC in 2002.